- Wedding Invitation Shapes & Sizes

 - Common Questions About Choosing Your Wedding Invitations

 - Tri Fold: Tri Fold invitations fold into thirds, accordion style.
-These styles often cost more than the standard invitation.
+These styles often cost more than the standard invitation but adds a touch of elegance to any wedding invitation.

 - Gate Fold: The two front folded halves open up to reveal the inside message in a gatefold.
-This style also often costs more than the standard invitation.
+This style also often costs more than the standard invitation and adds more space for you to add more details about your wedding.

 - Flat: A flat invitation is the standard, traditional style.
 There are no folds on the card, and therefore no additional costs.